patipan-kong/battle_game/README.md

 ### Gameplay
 - Players will press attack or guard button
-- Player will have full HP at begining (100HP)
+- Player will have full HP at begining.
-- If player attack successfully, the other player will decrease 10HP
+- If player attack successfully, the other player's HP will decrease.
 - attack will successfully if the other player cannot guard before 0.5s or after 0.5s
 - Player with 0 HP will defeat, and other player will win